MalwareLeaks/BitRAT---SSL-TOR-C-KEYLOGGER-HIDDEN-BROWSER-XMR-MINER-PASSWORDS-hVNC/README.md

-# BitRAT---SSL-TOR-C-KEYLOGGER-HIDDEN-BROWSER-XMR-MINER-PASSWORDS-hVNC
+# BitRAT
 BitRat 1.39 Cracked &amp; Offline Builder

+# Leaks do not come from us.